 I have found myself again at the crossroads, staring down the many pathways of life, but without a clue of which road to take, which life choice to pursue.
-One road led to a stable and respectable career, and sure it was a safe choice, but it was hardly ambitious.
-Opposite this was another road, but it was a long stretch.
+One road leads to a stable and respectable career, and sure it seem like a safe choice, but it’s hardly ambitious.

-It’s normal to be fascinated by achievements of others and influenced by the things that we love – that’s why we have celebrity culture in the first place – yet hardly any of us actually follow suit and get anywhere near these dreams of ours, or even feel brave enough to share them with other people.
-But even if we did decide on pursuing one of them, how can we be sure that we’re making the right decision and that it would somehow pay-off?
+It’s normal to be fascinated by achievements of others and influenced by the things that we love – that’s why we have celebrity culture in the first place – yet hardly any of us actually ever follow suit and get anywhere near chasing these dreams of ours, or even feel brave enough to share them with other people.
+Because even if we did decide on pursuing one of them, how can we be sure that we’re making the right decision and that it would somehow pay-off?

 With the infinite possibilities of life opening up to us at our crossroads, the first step taken, no matter where to, how sure in it you are, and when and how it happens, is one that only you can take.
 And it is beyond brilliant.